Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Math/kspline.md

 :::tip

-The [spline](spline.html "Samples a value along a polyline or spline curve.") function is a more flexible superset of this function.
+The [spline](spline.html) () ("Samples a value along a polyline or spline curve.") function is a more flexible superset of this function.

 This function is the equivalent of: